When Congress enacted the Employee Retirement Income Security Act (ERISA) in 1974, it wanted to balance two competing concerns:

 - reporting certain information concerning the plans to governmental authorities

-- operating the plans under a fiduciary duty.
+- operating the plans in accordance with fiduciary duty obligations.

 In addition, ERISA requires that employee benefit plans contain a number of provisions.
-These obligations are discussed in the following paragraphs.
+These obligations are discussed as follows.

 Plan sponsors have the obligation to fund certain employee benefit plans.
 Employee pension benefit plan assets must be held in trust for the benefit of the participants and beneficiaries in order to pay the benefits when they come due.
-Even a simple informal promise to pay an employee something upon retirement may be a plan that is subject to ERISA’s funding as well as other requirements.
+Even a simple informal promise to pay an employee something when he retires may be a plan that is subject to ERISA’s funding as well as other ERISA requirements.
 In addition, defined benefit pension plans and certain defined contribution plans must meet minimum funding levels to pay participants or their beneficiaries the retirement benefits promised to them under the plan.
-Most welfare benefit plans are not subject to ERISA’s funding requirements, although ERISA requires that assets intended to fund benefits must be contained in a trust.
+Most welfare benefit plans are not subject to ERISA’s funding requirements.
+In the case of both retirement plans and welfare plans (to the extent funded) ERISA requires that assets intended to fund benefits must be held in trust.

 All plans subject to ERISA must be in writing.
-However, an employee benefit plan that is not in writing (such as, an informal promise to pay retirement benefits) is still subject to ERISA.
+However, an employee benefit plan that is not in writing (such as an informal promise to pay retirement benefits) still may be subject to ERISA.
 ERISA requires the plan sponsor to maintain a plan document and to explain the plan to participants in a summary plan description.

 Summary plan descriptions